vseib/deep-learning-nano-degree/README.md

 The subfolders are prefixed with the lecture number and contain the following material:

 * 02_neural_networks
-    * lecture 2.5: project 1: predicing bike sharing patterns
+    * lecture 2.5: project 1: predicting bike sharing patterns
     * lecture 2.6: sentiment analysis

 ## Acknowledgments